Gaussian and bootstrap approximations for functional principal component regression: Conclusion

 \section{Conclusion}

-It is worth emphasizing that (i) our main result is concise and conceptually transparent (\autoref{sec_main}) and (ii) the testing procedures they motivate are remarkably simple to implement yet yield highly effective tools for statistical inference (\autoref{sec_test}).
-A key takeaway is that the FPCR estimator, often regarded as a classical or even outdated approach, remains valuable and, in fact, provides powerful inferential tools for this challenging functional regression setting with infinite dimensionality.
-We hope that the insights developed here will open the door to new avenues of research on inference for more complex functional regression models.
+It is worth emphasizing three features of our contribution: (i) our main result is concise and conceptually transparent (\autoref{sec_main}), (ii) the testing procedures it motivates are remarkably simple to implement yet provide highly effective tools for statistical inference (\autoref{ssecTest}), and (iii) it also yield a new result for projection inference that goes beyond the classical framework (\autoref{ssecProj}).
+A key takeaway is that the FPCR estimator, although often regarded as a classical or even outdated approach, remains valuable and, in fact, leads to powerful inferential tools for this challenging functional regression setting with infinite dimensionality.
+We believe that the insights developed here will open the door to new avenues of research on inference for more complex functional regression models.